Two Pointer Techniques for Linked List Problems

 };

-It can be observed that when the fast and slow pointers meet, if you set one of the pointers to the head node and let them move forward at the same speed, the node where they meet again is the starting point of the cycle.
+When the fast and slow pointers meet, you can set either pointer to the head node and let them move forward at the same speed.
+The node where they meet again is the start of the cycle.

 Why does this work?
-Let's briefly explain the principle behind it.
+Let's briefly explain the principle.

 has taken k